turkmehmetcan/ahk-gtd-email-automation/README.md

 | **Alt+U** | *(not applicable)* | Mark as Unread |
 | **Alt+Space** | *(not applicable)* | Refresh Inbox |

-## Quick Setup
+## Configuration

-1. Copy `config.example.ini` to `config.ini`.
+The `config.ini` file is automatically created on first run with default settings:

-2. Set your preferred mode:
+- `PrimaryEmail=Off` — (default) tasks go to each email account's own list
-   - `PrimaryEmail=Off` — tasks go to each account's own list.
+- `PrimaryEmail=your.email@domain.com` — all tasks go to one specified account
-   - `PrimaryEmail=your.email@domain.com` — all tasks go to one account.
+- `RunAtStartup=On` — (default) script runs automatically at Windows startup
-   - `RunAtStartup=On` or `Off` — run script at startup or not.
+- `RunAtStartup=Off` — manual script execution required

-3. Save and run the script.
+You can edit `config.ini` anytime to change these settings.

 ## Project Structure